adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 6 ok its literally the same code as last time, thats funny

 task 7 easy as well, nothing to really comment

+task 8 is simple copy pasting and chaning 1 or two things, thats been this whole directory really